 - As well, the Canadian Association for the Advancement of Women in Sport named TA to their 2006 Top Twenty Most Influential Women in Canadian Sport and Physical Activity List.

 TA is a talented athlete.
-TA uses strength training, running, biking, yoga, cycling and step aerobics to prepare for her expeditions.
+TA uses strength training, running, tire pulling, biking, yoga, cycling and step aerobics to prepare for her expeditions.
 She has a passion for hockey and has played every position on the ice including goaltender.
-TA has coached several championship winning hockey teams and has officiated at the national championship level.
+TA has coached several championship-winning hockey teams and has officiated at the national championship level.
 Through her experience in both sports and outdoor adventure, TA intimately appreciates teamwork and knows how to bring teams together to accomplish their goals and fulfill their greatest potential.